MrPixle2022/Documentaion/Css/Raw/Display.md

 ## inline:

-inline elements like `span` are completely different.
+inline elements like `span`, `a`, `img` are elements whose width and height are determined by the content as they take just enough space to fit their content.

 inline elements:

-- width is set by the content can't be overwritten
+- width is set by the content & can't be overwritten -by default-
 - no line-break
-- doesn't respect width & height, but respects padding & margins horizontally only
+- doesn't respect width & height, but respects padding & margins **horizontally only**

 ---